ManishG04/Convex/README.md

 ### 3. Local Focus Verification

-* **Confusion Detection:** The app detects "Furrowed Brow" micro-expressions to tag sessions as "High Cognitive Load," giving you data on which subjects are actually hardest for you.
+* **Confusion Detection:** The web-app will detects expressions to tag session's cognitive load giving the user data in which session the user struggles the most.

 * **The Penalty:** If one user gets distracted (detected by AI), the group's **DPS (Damage Per Second)** drops.
 This creates positive peer pressure to stay focused.